xan105/Achievement-Watcher/README.md

   <img src="https://github.com/xan105/Achievement-Watcher/raw/master/screenshot/live.gif">
 </p>

-There might be a slight delay between the event and the display of the notification as running powershell and loading a remote image can take a few seconds in some cases.<br />
+There might be a slight delay between the event and the display of the notification when running powershell and loading a remote image can take a few seconds in some cases.<br />

 Game must be set to Window borderless for the notification to be rendered on top of it.<br />